patsatsia/how-to-pass-gcp-associate-cloud-engineer-exam/README.md

 The course is absolutely beginner-friendly.
 You don't need to know anything regarding docker or kubernetes as every little detail is covered from scratch.

+### 4. Official Google Cloud Certified Associate Cloud Engineer Study Guide by Dan Sullivan (book)

+Courses mentioned above are great for practicing technologies, but there is a lot of theory behind the scenes when it comes to Google Cloud Platform.
+At least, I believe so.
+For me, it's hard to catch up with all the theory by just watching videos.
+And I found this book very fascinating, probably, the most valuable resource while preparing for the exam.

+Book contains 18 chapters and covers all the necessary services for the exam, including theory, CLI commands and console breakdown.
+Each chapter has its own summary and 'exam essentials' section.
+Also, there are mock tests with 20 questions at the end of each section.
+You can find detailed explanations for the questions in the appendix of the book.
+Author does a great job explaining why given answer is correct and also explanations about why other answers are falsy.

+I would recommend this book for everyone.
+But, there is one downside.
+At the given moment, the latest edition of the book dates back to 2019, so, there are some topics which are outdated.
+You can read official documentation of the Google Cloud Platform alongside with this book, it will guarantee that you are up-to-date.
+Therefore, you can argue, that there is no need for this book if you still read documentations.
+But, the thing is, documentations cover resources and services in a great detail, so often going through all the documentation might be overwhelming and unnecessary.